 Financial planning helps you track your financial health.
 Do you have a good command of accounting basics?
 Is your cash flow positive or negative?
 Where do you record your business transactions?

-With the help of accounting software, you may analyze the following information for your business plan:
+With the help of accounting software, you may analyze the following information for your e-commerce business plan:

 - Income statement.
 Your income statement shows your income and expenses over a month, a quarter, or a year.
 If you subtract your expenses from your income, you’ll come up with your net profit.
 Synder lets you compile top-notch P&L statements indicating such useful information as item and customer info, discounts, shipping fees, locations, etc.

 - Balance sheet.
-In order to calculate how much equity you have in your business, you should use your balance sheet.
-In the left column you write all your assets (machinery, stock, business premises, vehicles, etc.).
-And in the right column all your liabilities (accounts and wages payable, business loan repayment, business credit card payments, taxes, etc.) If you subtract your liabilities from your assets, you get your business’ shareholder equity.
+In order to calculate how much equity you’ve got in your business, you should use your balance sheet.
+In the left column you should write all your assets (machinery, stock, business premises, vehicles, etc.).
+And in the right column you should point out all your liabilities (accounts and wages payable, business loan repayment, business credit card payments, taxes, etc.).
+If you subtract your liabilities from your assets, you’ll get your business’ shareholder equity.

 Business plan tips:

-- Make your goal clear.
 If you rely on funding for your business, make sure you write a comprehensive business plan.
-If you are writing it just for yourself, you can make it less detailed.
+If you’re writing it just for yourself, you can make it less detailed.

-- Know your audience.
-When you know who is going to read your business plan, please include the most relevant information.
+When you know who’s going to read your business plan, please include the most relevant information.
 If you need to omit or add any sections, feel free to do so.

-- Invest time in research.
-Most of the sections can be written according to your vision of the business.
+Most of the sections can be written according to your vision of the e-commerce business.
 However, some sections might require some additional study or a specialist’s consulting.

-- Avoid mistakes and inconsistency.
-It’s advisable that one person writes a business plan, and it should be edited and proofread, so that there are no mistakes that would distract readers, and the structure is consistent and logical.
+It’s advisable that one person writes a business plan, and then it should be edited and proofread, so that there are no mistakes that would distract readers.
+It ensures that the structure is consistent and logical.

-- Have a plan B. The most important thing for investors is getting profit after investing in your business.
-They would like you to offer them some ideas on how they can leave the business with maximum profit.
+The most important thing for investors is getting profit after investing in your business.
+They’d like you to offer them some ideas on how they can achieve maximum profit.

 Tying it all together

-What is one purpose of writing a business plan before entering the market?
-It is to be ready for the challenges that naturally occur in every business owner’s life.
+What’s one purpose of writing a business plan before entering the market?
+It’s to be ready for the challenges that naturally occur in every e-commerce business owner’s life.
 A business plan is a foundation for your business to grow.
 Some business plans include more detailed information, some less.
-You may choose the one that will correspond with your business needs.
+You may choose the one that’ll correspond to your business needs.

-If you’re new in the business industry, writing a business plan is not just compulsory.
-It will help you learn more specific details from the inside about your own company, product or service, management, finances, and much more.
-However, if you have had your e-commerce store for a while, creating a business plan may help you improve your business services level, increase your profit, set bigger goals, and achieve them.
+If you’re new to the e-commerce business industry, writing a business plan isn’t just compulsory.
+It will help you learn more specific details about your own company, product or service, management, finances, and much more.
+However, if you’ve had your e-commerce store for a while, creating a business plan may help you improve your business services level, increase your profit, set bigger goals, and achieve them.

-Synder is one of the e-commerce solutions made just for your business.
-Its team is ready to support small business owners 24/7.
-Try a free trial period of the best small business accounting software or book a demo to see that bookkeeping or accounting for your e-commerce business may be done in one place in no time!
+Synder Sync is one of the e-commerce solutions made just for your business.
+Its team is ready to support e-commerce business owners 24/7.
+Get a free trial of the most detailed and accurate e-commerce business accounting software or book a demo session to see that bookkeeping and accounting for your e-commerce business may be done in one place in no time!